About the SCAN Scheme

 Details of Certificates Presented

-In the last nine years, over 200 SCAN certificates have been presented.
+In the last twelve years, over 200 SCAN certificates have been presented.
 The details of each presentation can be found in the Presentations section of the web site.
 These cover all decades since the Club’s entry into the Foootball League, with the lowest numbered certificate being number 22 (Billy Parker).
 Wherever possible it is the intention that certificates will be presented in open venues where County fans can congregate and be present to see these being received.

 The lowest numbered certificate to be presented to the player himself will be to County centurion George Haigh (SCAN 482), who received his certificate from County’s youngest ever debutant Paul Turnball (SCAN 1182) at the initial launch evening.

-Photography by Sue Cordon, Ian Brown' Mike Petch and Graham Privett.
+Photography by Sue Cordon, Ian Brown.
+Mike Petch and Graham Privett.